PINNsFailureRegion Localization and Refinement through White-box AdversarialAttack: Numerical Experiments

 \subsection{Burgers' Equation}

 Consider the following Burgers' equation:

 where $(x,t)\in [-1,1]\times[0,1]$.

-\textit{Experiment setup:} All of the model settings and sampling parameters in this experiment are based on the setup of the two-dimensional Poisson equation experiment, with the exception of $N_b=100$, $ep_0=1\text{e}5$, $ep_1=2\text{e}5$ and $ep_2=1\text{e}5$.
+\textit{Experiment setup:} All of the model settings and sampling parameters in this experiment are based on the setup of the two-dimensional Poisson equation experiment, except for $N_b=100$, $ep_0=1\text{e}5$, $ep_1=2\text{e}5$, $N_1=500$, $N_i=1,000$, for $i\geq 2$.
 The training epochs are adjusted to ensure sufficient training.

-The training process for the Burger's equation using AT-PINN is demonstrated in Figure \ref{fig:burgers_aaas}.
+The training process for the Burger's equation using WbAR is demonstrated in Figure \ref{fig:burgers_aaas}.
 Initially, before the adversarial attack training iteration starts ($k=0$), the error and residual in the regions around $x=0$ and $t<0.5$ are relatively larger compared to other regions.
-AT-PINN adaptively generates more training samples in these regions.
-Additionally, the sample residuals are close to the highest residual in the entire problem domain, indicating the effectiveness of the adversarial attack.
+WbAR adaptively generates more training samples in these regions.
 After one round of adversarial training at $k=1$, the prediction error and residual in the region $t<0.5$ are successfully suppressed.
 The regions with large error and residual around $x=0$ are significantly reduced.
 As the training progresses to $k=2$ and $k=3$, the error and residual of the model are further decreased, and the generated samples gradually gather towards the remaining region with high residual.

+In approximating the Burgers' equation, high-residuals are predominantly located at $x=0$.
+As the iterative training progresses and the high-residual region diminishes, the probability of uniformly generated samples falling into this region decreases.
+SAIS employs Gaussian distribution re-estimations during the iterative training process, as shown in Figure \ref{fig:burgers_sample_sais}.
+However, the distribution of the high-residual region is not a typical Gaussian.

+As illustrated in Figure \ref{fig:burgers_sample_fipinn}, FIPINN-R-2 utilizes subset simulation to achieve a reasonably accurate estimation of the failure region distribution.
+However, the ``annealing" framework's first training iteration employs the maximum number of failure region samples, which causes the model to become oversaturated with these samples.
+This oversaturation effectively erases knowledge gained from prior iterations (a "forgetting" phenomenon).
+Although progressively reducing the number of failure region samples in subsequent iterations partially alleviates this issue, it concurrently reduces the model's ability to further improve the failure region characterization.
+These effects can also be found in the RMSE plots from the numerical experiments reported in \cite{GTYZ23}.

+On the other hand, RAR selects the top-residual samples to refine the sampling towards high-residual regions.
+As shown in Figure \ref{fig:burgers_sample_rar}, when $x$ is too small (for example $x=2$), RAR finds difficulty to locate the high-residual area.
+When $x$ is too large (for example $x=10$), RAR concentrates all samples to the high-residual area and may break the sample balance.
+A good training strategy for RAR would be adding small amount of data for each iteration, but it significantly increases the training cost.